What’s The Best Way To Continue Leash Training At This Age?

 Individual temperament and personality

 Each dog has its own unique temperament and personality, which can influence their response to leash training.
 Some dogs are naturally more eager to please and quickly grasp the concept of walking on a leash, while others may be more stubborn or easily distracted.
-It is important to tailor your training approach based on your dog's individual needs and adjust your accordingly.
+It is important to tailor your training approach based on your dog's individual needs and adjust your expectations accordingly.

 Recognizing fear and anxiety